ArnaudBarre/eslint-plugin-react-refresh/README.md

 }]
 ...
 ```
+In this case only files with React in scope will be parsed.

 Like the implementation for [vite](https://github.com/vitejs/vite/blob/e6495f0a52c9bd2cae166934dc965f8955ce035d/packages/plugin-react/src/fast-refresh.ts#L108), the plugin rely on naming conventions (i.e. use PascalCase for components, camelCase for util functions).
 This is why there are some limitations: